dannsam/xenko-docs/manual/game-studio/override-prefab-properties.md

 <span class="label label-doc-audience">Programmer</span>
 <span class="label label-doc-audience">Designer</span>

-When you change a property in an instance created from a prefab, the prefab itself isn't affected - only that instance.
+If you modify a property in a prefab instance, the instance no longer inherits changes from the prefab for that property.
 This is called an **override**.

-* If the property in the prefab and the prefab instance is **identical**, the instance inherits changes from the prefab for that property.

-* If the property in the prefab and the prefab instance is **different**, the instance doesn't inherit changes from the prefab for that property.

 ![How prefabs work](media/create-manage-prefabs-how-prefabs-work.png)